-Melissa Marcellino has been providing individual, couples, family, and group therapy to adolescents and adults since 2007.
+Melissa has been providing individual, couples, family, and group therapy to adolescents and adults since 2007.
 She has worked in community mental health agencies, residential settings, schools, and homes across Franklin, Grand Isle, Washington and Chittenden Counties.
 She graduated Magna Cum Laude from St. Michael’s college in 2005, received a Master of Science in Mental Health Counseling from University of Vermont in 2008, and is a Licensed Clinical Mental Health Counselor.
 She has completed intensive training in Dialectical Behavior Therapy, and her work is strongly informed by Cognitive-Behavioral Therapy and Solution-Focused Brief Treatment.
 Melissa enjoys presenting workshops and trainings and is passionate about working with our college population.

-Kate Morris is a graduate of Davidson College (Davidson, N.C.) and St. Ambrose University School of Social Work (Davenport, Iowa).
+Kate is a graduate of Davidson College (Davidson, N.C.) and St. Ambrose University School of Social Work (Davenport, Iowa).
 She has served in a variety of therapeutic roles, including as a spiritual and bereavement counselor to hospital and hospice patients and their families at the University of Iowa Hospitals and Clinics and, most recently, as a college counselor at St. Ambrose University.
 Kate is a Licensed Social Worker and Certified Intuitive Eating Counselor and leads groups on body image and intuitive eating.

-Meghan Albrecht is a graduate of the Smith School for Social Work.
+Meghan is a graduate of the Smith School for Social Work.
 She is a Licensed Social Worker and a Licensed Alcohol and Drug Counselor.
 Meghan has worked in a variety of settings including an acute crisis center, inpatient, college, high school and most recently outpatient substance abuse and mental health counseling at Behavioral Health and Wellness in Morrisville, VT.
 She received her certificate for trauma studies in 2017 through the Justice Resource Institute of Boston.

-Noah Goss-Woliner is a graduate-level intern for the University of Vermont’s Masters in Mental Health Counseling Program.
+Noah is a 2019 graduate of the University of Vermont’s Master's in Mental Health Counseling Program.
 He is a graduate of Middlebury College with a degree in psychology.
 Before working at Norwich, Noah was employed as a behavior interventionist for the Howard Center in Burlington, Vt.
 Noah is also a soccer coach for youth in Vermont.